GeorgeDavis-Ibexlabs/aws-python-post-stack-outputs/README.md

 #### Invocation

-After successful deployment, the `AWS::CloudFormation::CustomResource` triggers the AWS Lambda Function and fetch the `Outputs` of the stack and the nested stacks within this stack and post it to an API Endpoint, as a HTTP POST request.
+After successful deployment, the `AWS::CloudFormation::CustomResource` triggers the `PostCFNOutputToAPIEndpointLambda` AWS Lambda Function to fetch the `Outputs` of the parent stack and the nested stacks within the parent stack and post it to an API Endpoint, as an HTTP POST request.

 ### Re-use

-- Copy the **Resources** section on the `main.yml` file into your own CloudFormation template
+- Copy the **Resources** section on the `main.yml` file into your CloudFormation template
-- Update the `.env` file
-- Deploy your CloudFormation template and watch your HTTP API Request log for the `Outputs` in a **JSON** format
+- Deploy your CloudFormation template and watch your HTTP API requests log for the stack outputs in a `JSON` format

 #### Sample HTTP Request Body: